-- 2. Reason abstractly and quantitatively.

-- 3. Construct viable arguments and respond to the reasoning of others

-- 6. Attend to precision.
+- 3. Construct viable arguments and respond to the reasoning of others - 6.
+Attend to precision.

-- See Rhode Island Mathematics Standards.

-- 3. Summarize the points a speaker makes and explain how each claim is supported by reasons and evidence.
+3. Summarize the points a speaker makes and explain how each claim is supported by reasons and evidence.

 For example, students listen to a podcast by a researcher about the decline in the bat population in the United States and compare the researcher's information to a map produced by the U.S. Geological Services of bat populations in the U.S. over a ten-year period.
 They summarize the information from both sources and explain whether the two sources agree or disagree and how each used supporting evidence.
 (RI.5.8, RI.5.9, SL.5.2, SL.5.3)